demetribic/AI-Midi-Helper/README.md

 ```

 ### 2. Download Model Files
-Download the required model files (everything from the continuous_concat directory) from [this link](https://drive.google.com/drive/folders/1R5-HaXmNzXBAhGq1idrDF-YEKkZm5C8C).
+Download the required model files (everything from the continuous_concat folder) from [this link](https://drive.google.com/drive/folders/1R5-HaXmNzXBAhGq1idrDF-YEKkZm5C8C).
 Extract the contents into the `models/continuous_concat/` directory.

 ### 3. Run the Application